praveencyber21/KrishBik/README.md

 1. Clone the repository: `https://github.com/praveencyber21/KrishBik.git`
 2. Navigate to the project directory: `cd KrishBik`
-3. Install dependencies: `npm install express bcrypt mysql `
+3. Install dependencies: `npm install express bcrypt mysql nodemailer cookie-parser express-session uuid`
-4. Start the server: `node server.js`
+4. Start the server: `node server`

 ##  Run the application:

- - **node server.js**
+ - **node server**
 * The application will be accessible at **http://localhost:3500**.

-## Usage
+##  User usage
 **1.User Registration:**

 * Visit the registration page and create an account.
-* Provide necessary details and verify your email address.
+* Provide necessary details and your email address.

 **2.User Login:**